lambet6/CM3070-Final-Project/USER_STORIES.md

 1. **AI-Assisted Scheduling**:

-   - “As a user, I want AI to automatically place tasks in free calendar slots based on my history, so I can optimize my time without manual planning.”
+   - "As a user, I want AI to automatically place tasks in free calendar slots based on my history, so I can optimize my time without manual planning."
+   - "As a user, I want AI to automatically place goals, in appropriate blocks, in free calendar slots based on my history, so I can optimize my wellbeing."

 2. **Cross-Device Sync**:

-   - “As a user with multiple devices, I want to sign in and see my data everywhere, so I can manage tasks and mood on any device seamlessly.”
+   - "As a user with multiple devices, I want to sign in and see my data everywhere, so I can manage tasks and mood on any device seamlessly."

 3. **Advanced Mood Analytics**:

-   - “As a user wanting deeper insights, I want to see correlations between mood, time of day, and task difficulty, so I can adjust my schedule for better wellbeing.”
+   - "As a user wanting deeper insights, I want to see correlations between mood, time of day, and task difficulty, so I can adjust my schedule for better wellbeing."

 4. **Handwritten List Scanning**
-   - “As a user who writes tasks on paper, I want to use my phone’s camera to scan and convert them into digital tasks, so I can avoid manual typing.”
+   - "As a user who writes tasks on paper, I want to use my phone's camera to scan and convert them into digital tasks, so I can avoid manual typing."